mattmc3/keyboard-tools/Karabiner/README.md

 ## How to customize

-Change the contents of main() to whatever you want.
-No need to stick with the defaults if you don't want to.
-For example, Opt-Left/Right move forward and backward over words - mapping those may be way more useful than the mouse movements.
+Make a copy of Extend.yaml and change its contents to suit your needs.
+No need to stick with the defaults if you don't want to, and no need to hack on the Python if that's not your thing.
+The mappings are driven off of whatever is in the YAML file.

 ## Note about Colemak-DH

 __Q:__ *I see that this script appears to use vanilla Colemak?
 What about Colemak-DH?*

-__A:__ It doesn't matter.
-Karabiner uses QWERTY positions to set key maps, and Colemak-DH doesn't change placement of Extend keys since they are positional, so no need to worry.
-Just be sure when you make your own custom mappings, you are looking at the vanilla Colemak position when making an assignment.
+__A:__ The YAML settings file supports a keyboard property that understands Colemak, Colemak-DH, and QWERTY.
+At the end of the day Karabiner uses QWERTY positions to set its key maps, so you can do your own mappings using whichever suits you.

 ## Other notes